BlockstreamResearch/bip-frost-dkg/README.md

 If the participants run a BFT-style consensus protocol (e.g., as part of a federated protocol), they can use consensus to check whether they agree on `x`.

 TODO: Explain more here.
 This can also achieve termination but consensus is hard (e.g., honest majority, network assumptions...)

+### Backup and Recover

+Losing the secret share or the shared public key will render the signer incapable of producing signatures.
+These values are the output of the DKG and, therefore, cannot be derived from a seed - unlike secret keys in BIP 340 or BIP 327.
+In many scenarios, it's highly recommended to securely back up the secret share or the shared public key.

+If the backup is lost, it's possible, in principle, to request the other signers to recreate and send the signer's secret share.
+This requires the cooperation of at least threshold-many other signers (TODO: specifics?).

+To reduce the chance of losing the backup, one can encrypt the backup and send it to every other signer.
+This requires a decryption key which, unlike the DKG output, can be derived from a seed.
+If the signer loses the local backup, it can be restored if there's at least one other signer that cooperates and sends back the encrypted backup.

+There's also the concept of [repairable threshold signatures](https://github.com/chelseakomlo/talks/blob/master/2019-combinatorial-schemes/A_Survey_and_Refinement_of_Repairable_Threshold_Schemes.pdf) (TODO).